Adyen/adyen-commercetools/extension/docs/DevelopmentAndDeploymentGuide.md

 For deployment to lambda zip the extensions folder and specify `src/lambda.handler` as the entry point for the function

+When deploying the lambda, it will not create the custom types for you.
+These are required for the extension to operate correctly.
+You can create these by running the command `npm run create-custom-types` and providing the `CTP_PROJECT_KEY`, `CTP_CLIENT_ID` and `CTP_CLIENT_SECRET` environment variables.

 ### Docker
 For easy deployment you can use the [Extension module docker image](https://hub.docker.com/r/commercetools/commercetools-adyen-integration-extension/tags).